Masha Bruskina: Public execution by the Wehrmacht

 She volunteered as a nurse at the hospital in the Minsk Polytechnic Institute, which had been set up to care for members of the Red Army wounded while defending what was then the Byelorussian Soviet Socialist Republic against the planned genocide of the indigenous Slavic peoples by 3.8 Million Nazi troops, a military escalation that remains the largest land invasion in history.

-In addition to caring for the soldiers, she helped them escape by smuggling civilian clothing and false identity papers into the hospital.
+In addition to caring for the soldiers, Bruskina helped them escape by smuggling civilian clothing and false identity papers into the hospital.
 A patient told the Germans what Bruskina was doing, and she was arrested on October 14, 1941, by members of the Nazi Army's 707th Infantry Division and 2nd Schutzmannschaft Battalion and Lithuanian auxiliary troops under the command of Major Antanas Impulevičius.
 A Red Army soldier, Boris Mikhailovich Rudzyanko, denounced Masha Bruskina and eleven other partisans.
 Rudzyanko was known for treachery and his role in the mass killing of Jews in the following years was evidence.
 After being arrested, Bruskina wrote a letter to her mother on October 20, 1941:

 I am tormented by the thought that I have caused you great worry.
 Don't worry.
 Nothing bad has happened to me.
 I swear to you that you will have no further unpleasantness because of me.
 If you can, please send me my dress, my green blouse, and white socks.
 I want to be dressed decently when I leave here.